-2026 (mid-January): The ten most expensive cars sold at auction in 2026 include the only white Ferrari 250 GTO, a Ford GT40 MkII, and stunning results from the mostly yellow Bachman collection Ferraris.
+2026 (March): The ten most expensive cars sold at auction in 2026 include the only white Ferrari 250 GTO, two California Spiders, and stunning results from modern Ferraris.

-The list of the ten most expensive cars sold at public auction in 2026 is dominated by Ferraris after some stunning results on classic and modern hypercars at the Mecum Kissimmee auction in Florida.
+The list of the ten most expensive cars sold at public auction in 2026 is dominated by Ferraris after some stunning results on classic and modern hypercars at the Mecum Kissimmee auction in Florida, and repeated at Scottsdale and in Paris.
 The most expensive car thus far in 2026 is the unique white 1962 Ferrari 250 GTO “Bianco Speciale”.
-It is followed by a 1966 Ford GT40 MkII Factory Lightweight and several modern hypercar Ferraris from the Bachman collection that sold for new model records, including the first Enzo and F50 sold for more than $10 million.
+It is followed by a 2003 Ferrari Enzo that sold for nearly four times the previous model record.
+Two 1960 Ferrari 250 GT SWB California Spiders are followed by another Ferrari Enzo and a 1966 Ford GT40 MkII Factory Lightweight.
+Several modern hypercar Ferraris were sold for exceptionally high prices at the start of 2026.

 Top-Ten Lists for: 2026, 2025, 2024, 2023, 2022, 2021, 2020, 2019, 2018 & all time.